 The passenger died from the fall injuries.
 The eight crew members and 141 other passengers were not injured.

-The aircraft abandoned the first approach due to bad visibility and high winds.
+The aircraft, which was on a scheduled domestic flight from Taipei to Matsu Island, Taiwan, abandoned the first approach due to bad visibility and high winds.

 On the second approach, the aircraft then flew into a 300m high mountain and burst into flames.

-All three crew members and 13 passengers were killed.
+Both crew members and all 14 passengers were killed.

-- 3 September 1997; Vietnam Airlines Tu-134B; Phnom Penh, Cambodia: The aircraft was arriving from Ho Chi Minh City during heavy rain and crashed about one half mile (800 meters) short of the runway.
+- 3 September 1997; Vietnam Airlines Tu-134B; VN-A120; flight 815; Phnom Penh, Cambodia: The aircraft was on a scheduled international flight from Ho Chi Minh City, Vietnam to Phnom Penh, Cambodia.
+The aircraft carried out an approach during heavy rain and crashed about one half mile (800 meters) short of the runway.
 All six crew members and 59 of the 60 passengers were killed.

-The aircraft was inbound from Bandar Seri Begawan (Brunei) to Miri (Malaysia) during a night flight under visual conditions when it crashed into a hill.
+The aircraft was inbound on a scheduled international flight from from Bandar Seri Begawan, Brunei to Miri, Malaysia during a night flight under visual conditions when it crashed into a hill.

 Both crew members and all eight passengers were killed.

-The aircraft was on approach to Medan on a flight from Jakarta when it crashed in a mountainous area about 19 miles (30 km) from the airport.
+The aircraft, which was on a scheduled domestic flight from Jakarta to Medan, Indonesia, was on approach to Medan when it crashed in a mountainous area about 19 miles (30 km) from the airport.